88um/ighunter/README.md

 my favorite script to date

-use this tool to find available usernames
+use this tool to find available instagram usernames

 add sessions to session file